daidahao/Database-Principles-Notes/lecture8.md

     unique(id) deferrable initially deferred);
 ```

-> Consistency andconstraintsarechecked AFTER the update, not DURING.
+> Consistency and constraints are checked AFTER the update, not DURING.
 During the update, the state is undefined.

-**DON'T look at other rows of the modified table in for each row triggers.**
+**DON'T look at other rows of the modified table in `for each row` triggers.**

 **If you can, avoid triggers.**